DerMaxxiKing/bph_co2/README.rst

 ============================================================
-bph2_co2: Educational tool for co2_concentration simulations
+bph2_co2: Educational tool for CO2 concentration simulations
 ============================================================

-Python library for education with tools for co2 concentration simulations
+Python library for education with tools for CO2 concentration simulations

 Usage
 -----